 Principles of microscopy and microscopic study of vertebrate tissues.
 2 lec-4 lab.
-(PR: BSC 120, 121 or equivalent)
+(PR: BSC 121 with a grade of C or better)

 301 Vertebrate Embryology.
 4 hrs.

 Vertebrate development based chiefly on frog, chick and pig embryos.
 2 lec-4 lab (PR: BSC 121 with grade of C or better)